StephenDevenney/Coding_Challenges_SD/README.md

 dotnet run
 ```
 ## Sorting Results
-Sorting results are kept in a csv file in the shared project.
+Sorting time results are kept in a csv file in the shared project.